rust-lang/rfcs/text/0000-min-rust-version.md

 specified version, i.e. the respective toolchain will have to be installed on your computer.

+By default toolchain check is disabled for `cargo publish`, `cargo check` and `cargo test`, but it can be enabled with `--check-msrv-toolchain` option.
+To disable this check for `cargo publish` you can use `--no-verify`option.

 The value of `rust` field (explicit or autmatically selected by `cargo`) will be used to determine if crate can be used with the crate user's toolchain and to select appropriate dependency versions.

-For example, lets imagine that your crate depends on crate `foo` with 10 published versions from `0.1.0` to `0.1.10`, in versions from `0.1.0` to `0.1.5` `rust` field in the `Cargo.toml` sent to crates.io equals to "1.30" and for others to "1.40".
-Now if you'll build your project with Rust 1.33 `cargo` will select `foo v0.1.5`, and `foo v0.1.10` if you'll build your project with Rust 1.30 or later.
+For example, lets imagine that your crate depends on crate `foo` with 10 published versions from `0.1.0` to `0.1.9`, in versions from `0.1.0` to `0.1.5` `rust` field in the `Cargo.toml` sent to crates.io equals to "1.30" and for others to "1.40".
+Now if you'll build your project with e.g. Rust 1.33, `cargo` will select `foo v0.1.5`. `foo v0.1.9` will be selected only if you'll build your project with Rust 1.40 or higher.
 But if you'll try to build your project with Rust 1.29 cargo will issue an error.

-Although this check can be disabled with `--no-rust-check` option.
+Note that described MSRV constraints and checks for dependency versions resolution can be disabled with `--no-msrv-check` option.

 `rust` field should respect the following minimal requirements:
 - value should be equal to "stable", "nightly: \*" or to a version in semver format.